shswhrigjtigogrkf/Hipposite/README.md

 ### silly.html is the better version for sillies, serious.html is for when you need it to actually look serious.
+Serious (Hipposite), is created by hand.
+As one person develops it, it is far more coordinated and efficient, with more functional code that is also reusable.
+It is a good choice for those wishing to contribute.

 Download the file of your choice *(silly.html or serious.html)* and open it in your browser.